klunghamer/Closet_App/README.md

 -**MongoDB, Mongoose**
 -The data models are stored in a NoSQL database, in which Mongoose was used to query and interact with that database (MongoDB).

--**Javascript, HTML, CSS**
+-**JavaScript, HTML, CSS**
--The app is written entirely in Javascript, and the structure and styling were implemented with HTML and CSS.
+-The app is written entirely in JavaScript, and the structure and styling were implemented with HTML and CSS.

 ### Unsolved Problems